How This Mom of 4 Earns $35/Hour Doing Flexible, Heart-Based Work

 A Doula is Born

-Cowherd is a 32-year-old birth and postpartum doula in Charlotte, North Carolina.
+Cowherd is a birth and postpartum doula in Charlotte, North Carolina.

-Through services like creating birth plans, assisting during labor and even cooking meals, she supports women and their families before, during and after childbirth.
+Through services that include creating birth plans, assisting during labor and even cooking meals, she supports women and their families before, during and after childbirth.

-She got interested in the field while working at a coffee shop in high school, where one of her regular customers was a doula.
+She became interested in the field while working at a coffee shop in high school, where one of her regular customers was a doula.

-Cowherd thought she was “the coolest person on earth” and “wanted to do what she did.”
+Cowherd thought that woman was “the coolest person on earth” and “wanted to do what she did.”

 So in college, she took her first certification course with DONA International, one of the oldest doula programs in the world.